 Let’s stop seeing those “bits” as optional!
 Sex is more than intercourse.
 It’s touching.
 It’s playing.
 It’s feeling wonderful!
 It’s being even more intimate.

 Being “sexual” is doing anything that can cause someone else to get aroused–it isn’t just intercourse.
 Touching someone you’re dating below the clothing is dangerous and wrong, not just because it can get them aroused and you may go further, but because that’s sexual in and of itself.
 And we shouldn’t do sexual stuff until we’re married.

 We all agree that touching each other is sexual BEFORE we’re married, so that means it’s sexual AFTER we’re married, too!
 It’s all part of the complete package.
 So why not enjoy it?
 It makes intercourse feel better for both of you anyway, because it helps drag out the whole thing and make it even more intimate.

 3. Be More Active During Foreplay

 Nevertheless, foreplay can be awfully tedious, and kind of off-putting, if we think of foreplay as something that HE does to ME.
 And I think that’s the problem with it: we’re passive, and we expect him to arouse us.
 But then you start to worry, “is he getting bored?
 Am I taking too long?”
 And it’s all just so stressful.
-I have a longer article on how to overcome some of these issues and make foreplay great.
+I have a longer article on 6 foreplay ideas to overcome some of these issues, and another on how to make foreplay great!

 But one of the ways around this is to stop being passive and actually be active!
 Make foreplay something that you do together, not something that he does to you.